 Plus, trusting students may share passwords, PINs, or other sensitive information more freely, exposing themselves to identity fraud.

-Identity theft is a serious crime that can have extremely harmful consequences, but there are measures you can take to protect yourself.
-Here are five tips to help you safeguard your information and reduce the risk of falling victim to identity theft:
+Identity theft is a serious crime that can have extremely harmful consequences, but there are measures students can take to reduce the risk of falling victim to identity theft.
+These include:

-1. Strengthen your passwords—Ensure you use unique passwords for all your accounts.
-It’s best to include a combination of uppercase and lowercase letters, numbers, and special characters in your passwords so they’re not easily guessed
+1. Strengthening passwords—Using unique passwords for all accounts is a recommended practice for password safety.
+It’s best to include a combination of uppercase and lowercase letters, numbers, and special characters in passwords so they’re not easily guessed

-2. Exercise caution with information—Only provide sensitive details when necessary and exercise caution when receiving requests for information via email or phone calls.
+2. Exercising caution with information—Students should provide sensitive details only when necessary, and approach requests for information via email or phone calls with caution.
 Legitimate organizations rarely solicit information this way

-3. Regularly monitor accounts—Make it a habit to review your bank statements, credit card bills, and other financial accounts for any suspicious activities.
-If you find anything unusual, report it immediately to your bank or financial institution
+3. Regularly monitoring accounts—Reviewing bank statements, credit card bills, and other financial accounts for any suspicious activities can help catch signs of identity theft early.
+Any unusual findings should be reported to the bank or financial institution immediately

-4. Check credit reports periodicallyRequest copies of your credit reports from the major credit bureaus (Equifax, Experian, and TransUnion) at least once a year.
-Thoroughly examine the reports for any inaccuracies or signs of fraudulent activity
+4. Checking credit reports periodically—It’s recommended to request copies of credit reports from the major credit bureaus (Equifax, Experian, and TransUnion) at least once a year.
+Students can thoroughly examine the reports for any inaccuracies or signs of fraudulent activity

-5. Stay alert to phishing scams—Be careful when receiving emails, texts, or phone calls requesting financial details.
-Refrain from clicking on links or downloading attachments from unknown sources.
-If uncertain, reach out directly to the organization using their contact information
+5. Staying alert to phishing scams—This includes being careful when receiving emails, texts, or phone calls requesting financial details, and not clicking on links or downloading attachments from unknown sources.
+If uncertain of the source, students can reach out directly to the cited organization using their contact information

-6. Keep your documents safe—Securely store important documents like your Social Security card, passport, and financial records in a designated place.
-Before disposing of them, shred any documents that contain sensitive information to prevent unauthorized access
+6. Keeping personal documents safe—Students should securely store important documents like their Social Security card, passport, and financial records in a designated place.
+Before disposing of them, it’s best to shred any documents that contain sensitive information to prevent unauthorized access

-What To Do if You Are a Victim of Identity Theft as a College Student
+What To Do if a College Student Is a Victim of Identity Theft

-College students may be easy targets, but you can help prevent identity theft by staying vigilant over your information and accounts.
-The best way to protect yourself during your college years and beyond is by staying informed and taking proactive measures.
-If you suspect you may be a victim of ID theft as a college student, you should take the following steps immediately:
+College students may be easy targets, but you can help your college-aged child prevent identity theft by staying vigilant over their information and accounts.
+The best way to protect your child during their college years and beyond is by staying informed and taking proactive measures.
+If you suspect your child may be a victim of ID theft as a college student, you should take the following steps immediately:

-1. Place a fraud alert or freeze your credit reports to lock access
+1. Place a fraud alert or freeze their credit reports to lock access

 2. Review all financial statements line by line to check for unauthorized activity